Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nessus/ Vulnerability scans**
 - NSE scan is weaker than a vulnerability scan.
 An example of vulnerability scan includes Nessus

-- these scan the network using a known database of vulnerabilities **National Vulnerability Databse (NBV)** [NVB](nvd.nist.gov), whcih are rated based on the severity and are assigned a common vulnerability score (CVSS) and catwgory (low, medium, high, critical) of severity based on the score
+- these scan the network using a known database of vulnerabilities **National Vulnerability Databse (NBV)** [NVB](nvd.nist.gov), whcih are rated based on the severity and are assigned a common vulnerability score (CVSS) and catwgory (low, medium, high, critical) of severity based on the score.

+Critical: 10.0.
+High: 7.0 - 9.9.
+Medium: 4.0 - 6.9.
+Low: 0.1 - 3.9.
+Info: 0

 - In contrast with penetration testing there is no exploitation of weaknesses